dmcbrayer/dmcbrayer.github.io/README.md

 ### assets

 This is gulp's output from running its operations on the `_assets` folder.
 I wish there was a better way, but apparently jekyll requires it to be done this way.
 So under the hood, gulp compiles all the assets into this directory, then when jekyll runs it just copies this folder into `_site` so that the live site will be able to find the assets.
+You can set the structure of this in the `gulp-config.js` file if you want to change folder names and all that.
+If you do, also remember to change the html tags that reference those assets.